deepraj02/neubrutalism_ui/README.md

 - Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 - Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 - Push to the Branch (`git push origin feature/AmazingFeature`)
-- Open a Pull Request
+- Open a Pull Request (`choose the Staging branch From the Dropdown`)

 ## License